 The primary source of income for the charity is subscription contributions paid by members.
 This is supplemented by rental income from the Miriam Rachel Wohl Hall, by donations made by members and by interest receivable on bank deposits.
-Rent from the investment property at 2 Cotswold Gate further supplements the Synagogue's regular income.
+Rent from the investment property at 2 Cotswold Gate, rent from the carpark and rent from the office at the rear of the Synagogue further supplement the Synagogue's regular income.

-The charity received membership contributions of £229,391 (2017: £220,001).
-The total income including offerings, donations, legacy income and investment income, but excluding restricted funds, amounted to £382,849 (2017: £434,219).
-After accounting for Synagogue expenses, donations and administration expenses, the charity had a surplus of £87 (2017: £55,883) on its unrestricted funds.
+The charity received membership contributions of £214,593 (2018: £229,331).
+The total income including offerings, donations, legacy income and investment income, but excluding restricted funds, amounted to £391,248 (2018: £382,849).
+After accounting for Synagogue expenses, donations and administration expenses, the charity had a surplus of £3,181 (2018: £87) on its unrestricted funds.